-If a contact address is ever made available, no doubt the official Kraftwerk Web site (http://www.kraftwerk.com) will announce it.
+If an official contact address is ever made available, no doubt the official Kraftwerk homepage (www.kraftwerk.com) will announce it.

 Not as much as we would like, mostly the work related matters known from interviews, press conferences and books.
 Of course the fans want to know as much information about them as it can be possible but they do not like publicity.
 Please, respect their private life!

 See also the page of 'Sources of further information'.

 What are the political beliefs of Kraftwerk's members?

 The members of Kraftwerk are not known to have adopted any party political stance.
 Many of Kraftwerk's songs show an interest in the ramifications of technology, but issues are normally dealt with in an ambivalent fashion.
 The one notable exception to this has been the new version of Radioactivity and Kraftwerk's subsequent appearance at a benefit opposing the Sellafield nuclear reprocessing plant.

 It has been suggested occasionally that Kraftwerk's concentration on machines reflects Nazi or otherwise fascist views.
 There is no evidence to support such speculation.
 Regrettably this has not stopped some of the less intelligent journalists over the years from concluding that an interest in technology coupled with being German equates to Nazism!

 The front cover design for The Man-Machine has caused some to comment on fascist imagery, but given that the uniforms are red and the title repeated in Russian, any reference is clearly to Soviet imagery (the Russian Constructivist artist El Lissitsky is an acknowledged influence on the design of the album sleeve).